 The odometer reading is displayed below the speedometer, along with the trip distance since it was last reset.
 To reset the trip distance, press the mode button on the end of the left column stalk switch.
-The trip distance will roll-over at 999.9miles (or 999.9kilometres).
+The trip distance will roll-over at 999.9 miles (or 999.9 kilometres).

 If the vehicle has a message centre then the odometer is displayed in the message centre unless a message has priority or a trip computer function has been selected.
-The trip distance will roll-over at 9999.9miles (16090kilometres).